Welcome to Clonmel

-Laurence Sterne (1713–68), author of A Sentimental Journey and Tristram Shandy, was a native of the town.
-However, the commercial cheerleader for Clonmel was Italian-born Charles Bianconi (1786–1875), who, at the precocious age of 16, was sent to Ireland by his father in an attempt to break his liaison with a woman.
+Laurence Sterne (1713–68), author of A Sentimental Journey and The Life and Opinions of Tristram Shandy, Gentleman was born here.
+However, Clonmel's commercial cheerleader was Italian-born Charles Bianconi (1786–1875).
+At age 16, Bianconi's father sent him to Ireland in an attempt to break his liaison with a woman.
 Bianconi later channelled all his frustrated passion into setting up a coach service between Clonmel and Cahir; his company quickly grew to become a nationwide passenger and mail carrier.
-For putting Clonmel on the map, Bian- coni was twice elected mayor.
+For putting Clonmel on the map, Bianconi was twice elected mayor.

 The East Munster Way walking route passes through Clonmel.